AlexStory/pine/README.md

 You should be able to pull all functions straight from mod like `import { take } from "https://deno.land/x/pine/mod.ts"`

+You can get the curried version of any function that takes more than one argument by importing it from mod.curried.ts instead.

-I highly recommend looking at the test file for a function to see how to use it.
+I highly recommend looking at the test file for a function to see how to use it. ex: `import { take } from "https://deno.land/x/pine/mod.curried.ts"`

 ## stability
 Most of the api should be pretty stable, but for now I would pin a version as I am planning to rewrite some of the function implementations, and add things like automatic currying.